Translate

 AT-12 Alpha Jet BAF and a friendly wave from the rear seat.

-B-01/LA BN-2A Islander from the Belgium Army, two examples were seen on the Monday before Tuesday's ETM, the other being B10-LJ.
+B-01/LA BN-2A Islander from the Belgian Army, two examples were seen on the Monday before Tuesday's ETM, the other being B-10-LJ.

 AT-06 Alpha Jet BAF.